Dr. Pete Sherlock - DVM 1980

 Fetch dvm360 Conference 2018 (formerly Central Veterinary Conference)

-Dr. Pete Sherlock, Washington, Kansas, has been selected by the Kansas State College of Veterinary Medicine’s Alumni Association for its 2018 Alumni Recognition award in conjunction with the annual Fetch dvm360 Conference in Kansas City, Missouri, on Aug.
-18. The award is presented to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.
+Dr. Pete Sherlock, Washington, Kansas, was selected by the Kansas State College of Veterinary Medicine’s Alumni Association for its 2018 Alumni Recognition award in conjunction with the annual Fetch dvm360 Conference in Kansas City, Missouri, on Aug.
+18, 2018.
+The award is presented to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.

 Dr. Sherlock received his bachelor’s degree in animal science and industry in 1976 and his Doctor of Veterinary Medicine degree in 1980, both from Kansas State University.
 He was a partner in the Washington Veterinary Clinic PA for 32 years and a partner in Ag Management Services for 15 years.
 Dr. Sherlock currently works for Elanco Animal Health in the Beef and Dairy division in Kansas and Nebraska.